 - For local customers and online-only sales, Stripe is a superb choice ⬆️

 In PayPal vs Stripe combat, we want you to keep both if you can.
 Why?
 First of all, if you choose both, you’ll get all the benefits offered by the two.
 While Stripe wins some races, PayPal wins the others.
 Keeping the duo for your shop means you love to get connect every user out there.

 Considering the situations, you should be prepared for the best.
-We suggest you to set the options in a way that every person can pay for it.
+We suggest you set the options in a way that every person can pay seamlessly.
 We have made a WordPress payment plugin which helps you take payments from all customers no matter he uses PayPal or Stripe. ⬆️

 As an eCommerce owner, you have to make an accurate decision with your payment gateways.
 Your success can remain unpaid if you don’t handle it properly.
 Pick one gateway as you start off, and go with it unless you feel any need for adding another method.

-On the starting phase, you have to choose between Stripe vs PayPal.
-If you ever look for the best payment gateways, you’ll find both Stripe and PayPal as the domineering companies.
+In the starting phase, you have to choose between Stripe vs PayPal.
+If you ever look for the best payment gateways, you’ll find both Stripe and PayPal as domineering companies.
 As we explained, you can pick anyone to start accepting payment right.

 In fine, PayPal ensures you more benefits with microtransactions while Stripe is the winner on international payments.
 Moreover, both systems have separate terms regarding disputes and chargebacks.
 You can choose Stripe because it seems a little simpler. ⬆️